sf-wdi-19-20/modules/w7_d1_2_sql_continued/README.md

 #### Cross JOIN

-**Note:** A cross JOIN shows all possible combinations of data between the two tables.
+A cross JOIN shows all possible combinations of data between the two tables.

 ```sql
 SELECT * FROM people
 CROSS JOIN pets
 WHERE people.id = 1;
 ```

+## Challenges

+Head over to the <a href="https://github.com/sf-wdi-19-20/w7_apartment_lab_sql" target="_blank">apartment lab</a> for the challenges!
+Fork and clone the repo to get started.